ibm-cloud-docs/assistant/dialog-runtime.md

 1. Click to open the dialog node to which you want to add the context variable.

-    **Note**: Any existing context variable values that are defined for this node are displayed in a set of corresponding **Variable** and **Value** fields.
+    Any existing context variable values that are defined for this node are displayed in a set of corresponding **Variable** and **Value** fields.
 If you do not want them to be displayed in the edit view of the node, you must close the context editor.
 You can close the editor from the same menu that is used to open the JSON editor; the following steps describe how to access the menu.
+    {: note}

 1. Click the **Options**  ![Advanced response](images/kabob.png) icon that is associated with the response, and then click **Open JSON editor**.